sachith0124/sachith-0124/README.md

 I am interested in building cool new stuff with data and clever algorithms!

-I am currently living in College Station, TX; and am looking for any internship starting Spring '23 or a full time offer starting May '23.
+I am currently looking for any internship starting Spring '23 or a full time offer starting May '23.

-Feel free to reach me out!
+Feel free to reach out to me!

 [![LinkedIn](https://www.linkedin.com/in/sachith-janjirala/)